sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-1.md

 - Try to profile the three samples with MAPseq.
 (Note that MAPseq need fasta file as input, instead of fastq files)
 - Can you compare mOTUs and MAPseq profiles?

+## Explore taxonomic profiles

+Metagenomics enables the study of species abundances in complex mixtures of microorganisms and has become a standard methodology for the analysis of the human microbiome.
+However, species abundance data is inherently noisy and contains high levels of biological and technical variability as well as an excess of zeros due to non-detected species.
+This makes the statistical analysis challenging.
+Before moving to the next step, you will examine the properties of microbiome datasets.